enoklearn/engineering/modules/security.md

 <details open>
    <summary><b>Managing Secrets</b></summary><br/>

-   With this topic, you’ll learn about application secrets and how to manage them effectively.
+   With this topic, you'll learn about application secrets and how to manage them effectively.

    #### Learning Outcomes
    * Describe what an application secret is